A close-up image of cannabis concentrate crumble pieces on a reflective surface

 Overview of THCP

-Now, let’s introduce the other half of our THCO vs THCP comparison.
-This cannabinoid, short for tetrahydrocannabiphorol, first popped up on the scene in 2019 when Italian researchers discovered it binding to CB1 receptors up to 33 times stronger than Delta-9 THC.
+This cannabinoid, short for tetrahydrocannabiphorol, first popped up on the scene in 2019 when Italian researchers discovered it binds to CB1 receptors up to 33 times stronger than Delta-9 THC.

 This is all thanks to its extended seven-carbon side chain.
-But does THCP get you high?
-Big time!
 THCP can deliver a head-spinning rush followed by profound body relaxation, even in microgram doses.

-Its effects lean more physical than cerebral, often described as a warm, heavy embrace that can easily veer into couch-lock territory.
+Its effects lean more toward the physical than the cerebral, often described as a warm, heavy embrace that can easily veer into couch-lock territory.
 THCP typically appears in crystalline or “diamond” form, recombined with strain-specific terpenes to preserve flavor.

-Is THCP safe?
-Yes, but we don’t typically recommend it for beginners because of its elevated potency.
-It can be quite overwhelming if you’re not used to strong highs.
+THCP can also be quite overwhelming, so we don’t typically recommend it for beginners because of its elevated potency.

 Wrapping Up Our Comparison